GTI Diagnostic Clinic

 A: In many cases, pathogens are always present in the soil.
-Although not all of them may be a threshold levels that be the primary candidate of your symptoms or issues, those pathogens may still be playing a smaller role in the total stress the plant is under.
+Although not all of them may be threshold levels that be the primary candidate of your symptoms or issues, those pathogens may still be playing a smaller role in the total stress the plant is under.
 As a result of this cumulative stress complex, some of the other pathogens will be listed so that you are made aware of their presence.
-This awareness will allow you to make management decisions based on a more coprehnsie understanding of what is affecting your turf sward.
-It may also help you to remain vigilant as varying weahter patterns become more conducive for one or two of the underlying pathogens present in your sample.
+This awareness will allow you to make management decisions based on a more comprehensive understanding of what is affecting your turf sward.
+It may also help you to remain vigilant as varying weather patterns become more conducive for one or two of the underlying pathogens present in your sample.

 Q: Why did I pay $135.00 to find out that I did not have a disease?

 A: In our opinion, this is money well spent.
 Finding out your symptoms are not disease-related can save money in labour and product applications.
 It can often be troubling to discover that your biggest problem is not a disease, but rather the conducive environmental conditions of the location (ie. thatch issues, lack of sunlight or airflow, etc...) or in some cases a string of poor management decisions.
 We receive many samples each year that confirm abiotic stress rather than the presence of pathogens.
 Most often this is a result of over-management (cutting too low, overwatering, improper fertility, poor cultural practices, etc...) or challenging weather conditions.
 Consider the results from the diagnostic clinic a helpful guide for you and your team to focus your efforts in areas that are directly related to the confirmed problem - rather than throwing darts (very expensive darts) at a dartboard and hoping that one of these will solve your problem.

 Q: When should I submit a sample for a nematode extraction?